jordelver/elver.me/uses/index.md

   good deal years ago which has kept me with them.
 Inertia is keeping me there for now, despite price increases.

+- [Porkbun] for domain registration.
+90s-stylee, but seems good.

 - This webpage is hosted on [GitHub Pages] -- a very good setup for me.

 - [weeknotes.elver.me] is built with Hugo and hosted on [Netlify], the first